cjneely10/BioMetaDB/Example/README.md

 4. Update table with additional data.
 5. Remove extraneous columns and records.
 6. Delete plant table.
-7. View a summary of the database as it is
+7. View a summary of the database.
+8. Ensure the table is appropriately integrated.

 ## Create database and initial file system using prokaryote data